API4KBs/kmdp-trisotech-asset-repository/README.md

 * `edu.mayo.kmdp.trisotechwrapper.baseUrl` - the base URL of the server instance, e.g. https://bpm-health.trisotech.com/
-* `edu.mayo.kmdp.trisotechwrapper.repositoryId` - the UUID of the target Place to pull Assets from
-* `edu.mayo.kmdp.trisotechwrapper.repositoryName` - the name of the target Place to pull Assets from
-* `edu.mayo.kmdp.trisotechwrapper.repositoryName` - the path of the folder within the Place to pull Assets from
 * `edu.mayo.kmdp.trisotechwrapper.trisotechToken` - the API bearer token used to connect to the DES instance, obtainable from the DES instance itself.
+* `edu.mayo.kmdp.trisotechwrapper.place.paths` - a comma-separated list of {placeId}/{placePath}
+  pointing to the Places/Folders that will be exposed through the TTW API

+* DEPRECATED `edu.mayo.kmdp.trisotechwrapper.repositoryId` - the UUID of the target Place to pull Assets from
+* DEPRECATED `edu.mayo.kmdp.trisotechwrapper.repositoryName` - the name of the target Place to pull Assets from
+* DEPRECATED `edu.mayo.kmdp.trisotechwrapper.repositoryPath` - the path of the folder within the Place to pull
+  Assets from